ShabistaSaalam/GenAI-Bootcamp/sentence-constructor/chatgpt/prompt.md

 - the table should only include nouns,verbs,adverb,adjectives.
 - the table of vocabulary should only have following columns:Korean,transliteration in english,english.
 - do not provide paticles in the vocabulary,student needs to figure the correct particle to use.
+- if there is more than 1 version of a word, show the most common example

 ### Sentence Structure